DaseinPhaos/alter-intro-std-rs/text/io-readme.md

 We'd come to this `Error` type later.

-With the `read` method implemented, `Read` also provides some additional defaultly implemented methods, including:
+With the `read` method implemented, `Read` also provides some additional default-implemented methods, including:

 ```ignore
 pub trait Read {